Essential Bali Travel Tips for 2026: Avoid Deportation! 5 Taboos That Will Get You Expelled & 6 Tips to Win Over Locals

 Learn a few phrases in Indonesian

-“Terima kasih” (thank you), “Selamat pagi” (good morning)—just these two phrases will earn you extra goodwill in markets, on the streets, and in restaurants.
+“Terima kasih” (thank you), “Selamat pagi” (good morning)—just these two phrases will earn you extra friendly looks at the market, on the street, or in restaurants.
 Locals really appreciate it, and their smiles will instantly change.

 Things you should never do

-In recent years, this has been the most common reason for foreigners being deported from Bali.
-Taking on freelance work, opening a shop, or conducting business on social media—all without a proper work permit—are considered illegal.
-If caught, it’s not just a fine; you could face immediate deportation and be blacklisted.
+This has been the most common reason for foreigners being deported from Bali in recent years.
+Freelancing, opening a shop, taking business on social media—without a legal work permit, it’s all illegal.
+Getting caught doesn’t just mean a fine; you could be deported or blacklisted.

 Drugs

-Indonesia has a zero-tolerance policy toward drugs.
-Possession alone carries heavy penalties, and trafficking can result in the death penalty—no further explanation needed.
+Indonesia has a zero-tolerance policy towards drugs.
+Possession means heavy sentences, and trafficking means the death penalty—no further explanation needed.

-Every morning, Balinese women place small woven coconut leaf baskets filled with offerings at their doorsteps, along roadsides, and in front of shops.
-These are part of their daily religious rituals—they are not trash nor decorations.
-Watch your step; stepping on them is highly disrespectful.
+Every morning, Balinese women place small woven palm-leaf baskets filled with offerings at their doorsteps, along the roads, and in front of shops.
+This is part of their daily religious ritual—these are not trash or decorations.
+Watch your step while walking; stepping on them is considered highly disrespectful.

-In recent years, many foreigners have been deported for this.
-Temples, altars, statues—even if it’s a perfect Instagram shot, it’s not appropriate to strike disrespectful poses in these places.
+In recent years, many foreigners have been expelled for this very reason.
+Temples, altars, and statues—even if it’s for a perfect Instagram shot, it’s not appropriate to strike disrespectful poses there.
 Keep the scenery, and keep the respect.

-Many people rent scooters in Bali, but if you don’t have an international or local Indonesian driver’s license, getting pulled over doesn’t just mean a fine—it could also affect your insurance claims.
-If something goes wrong, you’ll be left with nothing, and that’s when real trouble begins.
+Many people rent scooters in Bali, but if you don’t have an international or Indonesian driver’s license, getting stopped by authorities could mean more than just a fine—it could also affect your insurance claims.
+Ending up with nothing after an accident is a real hassle.

 Popular Outdoor Activities in Bali

-What makes Bali captivating isn’t just its beauty, but its unique soul and rhythm.
-The more you’re willing to understand the local culture, the more the island will reveal its best side to you.
+What makes Bali enchanting isn’t just its beauty, but its soul and rhythm.
+The more you’re willing to understand its culture, the more the island will reveal its best side to you.

-Set out with respect, and you’ll enjoy your trip far more than any guidebook could ever show you.
+Set off with respect, and you’ll enjoy your trip more than any guidebook could offer.

 🗺️ Bali Trip Planner